irischin/Reddit-Diversity-in-TV-genres/Cleaning_dataset.md

 tv_subs_users<-subset(tv_subs_users, !(author %in% bot_list))
 ```

 For our later analyses, we will need to know which genre the different shows belong in so we should merge our current dataset with the table containing this information.
-(Note: to see how I generated this table, please refer to my `Extracting Television Subreddits` script.)
+(Note: to see how I generated this table, please refer to my `Extracting_ Television_Subreddits.py` script.)

 ``` r
 show_descrip<-read.table("television_subreddit_id.csv", sep=",", header=T)